 - NOR'EASTER: An intense storm that can cause heavy rain and snow, strong winds, and coastal flooding.
 Nor'easters have cold, low barometric cores

-- TROPICAL CYCLONE: An organized rotating weather system that develops in the tropics and which has a warm center (or core) of low barometric pressure
+- TROPICAL CYCLONE: An organized, rotating, low-pressure weather system of clouds and thunderstorms that develops in the tropics

 - TROPICAL DEPRESSION: A tropical cyclone with sustained winds of 38 mph or less